-What I’ve learned over the years is that almost every Ramadan table is a variation of the same things.
+There are dozens of Moroccan iftar recipes depending on the region of Morocco and the family.
+However, if I’ve learned anything over the years it’s that almost every Ramadan table is a variation of the same things.
 There are some differences of course depending on family and part of the country but overall you will certainly see a pattern.

 (Hint: there’s a lot of bread involved)